Back

 Visitor pointing in VR experience

-Since 2017, I've been an early contributor to Decentraland.org, proposing a user-owned, blockchain-based metaverse.
-That experience showed me how the metaverse can become a space to build better worlds—ones that can positively influence our physical reality.
+Since 2017, I have been an early contributor to Decentraland.org, proposing a user-owned, blockchain-based metaverse.
+That experience showed me how the metaverse can become a space to build better worlds - ones that can positively influence our physical reality.

 This mission became personal when a very close family member attempted suicide last year.
 As she recovered, she tried my VR work and said, "Wow, this feels like a dream."
 That moment confirmed my belief that art and technology together can lift emotional states and help people reconnect with joy.